scientifichackers/zproc/docs/user/introduction.rst

 -------------------------------

 This is the part where you really start to see the benefits of a smart state.

-The state knows when it's updates, and does the job of notifying everyone.
+The state knows when it's being mutated, and does the job of notifying everyone.

 I like to call it :ref:`state-watching`.

+---

-state watching allows you to react to some change in the state in an efficient way.
+State watching allows you to react to some change in the state in an efficient way.

 Lets say, you want to wait for the number of "cookies" to be "5".